Back To Top

 Reviewed by: Jess Beech

-Much like the Supersonic Hair Dryer before it, the Dyson Corrale really was a hairstyling innovation when it hit the market.
-The first and most impressive thing about it is the cordless design and, unlike other wire-free stylers, doesn’t need a huge amount of charging beforehand.
-70 minutes on charge results in 30 minutes of cordless use, but if you've forgotten to power the battery in advance you can just use it with the wire, too, which many cordless straighteners don't allow.
+As with the Supersonic Hair Dryer before it, the Dyson Corrale really was a hairstyling innovation when it hit the market.
+Perhaps the most impressive is the cordless design and, unlike other wire-free stylers, that it doesn’t need a huge amount of charging beforehand; 70 minutes gives you 30 minutes of cordless use, but if you've forgotten to power the battery in advance you can just use it with the wire, too – something that many cordless straightener models don't allow.

-Another standout feature is the plates.
-They’re super flexible, which means they move with your hair, holding it tightly where needed and loosening up where it isn’t.
-They seem to make a slight crunching noise as you style, which is down to the "corraling" – but you quickly get used to it.
-There's also a flight-ready feature that’s perfect for travel to allowing heat reduction (and subsequently breakage), all while boasting sensors that ensure the optimum temperature across the plates.
+Another strong feature is the plates.
+They’re very flexible, meaning they move with your hair, holding tight where needed and loosely where it isn’t.
+They seem to make a slight crunching noise as you style – down to the "corraling" – but you quickly get used to it.
+There's also a flight-ready feature that’s perfect for travel, plus built-in sensors that maintain the optimum temperature across the plates.

-All this makes the Corrale brilliant and certainly one of the best cordless straighteners on the market, but I personally didn’t love everything about the results.
-It did smooth my hair, as well as knocking out the curls and kinks, but it didn’t leave my hair as sleek and straight as I’m used to.
+All this makes the Corrale pretty brilliant and certainly one of the best cordless options – but I personally didn’t fully love the results.
+The tool did smooth my hair, knocking out curls and kinks, but it didn’t leave my hair as sleek and straight as I’m used to.
 It also still had a fair amount of body, with the finish looking more like a smooth blow dry than poker straight.
-But while this was a downside for me, I know it will be a plus for many; if you love the natural “oomph” and volume of your thick hair, the Corrale certainly won't leave it looking flat and lifeless.
+But while this was a downside for me, I know it will be a plus for many – if you love your thick hair's natural volume, the Corrale will leave it far from flat and lifeless.

 How we tested the best straighteners for thick hair